guillaumebort/play2-freemarker-demo/README.md

 ## Using the template engine to feed the HTTP response

 Here is the real integration between Play and your template engine.
 But wait... there is nothing to do.
-All the `ok(...)`, `notFound(...)`, etc. response generator takes the response body as an argument.
+All the `ok(...)`, `notFound(...)`, etc. response generators take the response body as an argument.

-The simplest way here is to have an helper method that take the _template name_, the _template arguments_, process them together and return an instance of `play.api.templates.Html`.
+The simplest way here is to have an helper method that takes the _template name_ and the _template arguments_, process them together and return an instance of `play.api.templates.Html`.

 `play.api.templates.Html` is really nothing but a wrapper on top of a `String` that just allows the framework to auto-select the correct `Content-Type` response header.
 You could also build your own, altough it requires a bit of Scala trickery since the magic is based on [type classes](http://en.wikipedia.org/wiki/Type_class).

-So, for so exemple, I have ended up with something like:
+So, for freemarker, I have ended up with something like:

 ```java
 // First import the helpers in your Controller